 Lethrinops microstoma remains somewhat smaller in the wild than in the aquarium.
-In Lake Malawi, the males can grow to about 15 centimetres in length.
+In Lake Malawi, the males can grow to about 15 centimeters in length.
 In the aquarium, they usually get more and more powerful food.
-As a result, the males grow to about 17 centimetres.
-The females remain somewhat smaller than the males and grow to a maximum length of about 13 centimetres (in the wild a maximum of about 12 centimetres).
+As a result, the males grow to about 17 centimeters.
+The females remain somewhat smaller than the males and grow to a maximum length of about 13 centimeters (in the wild a maximum of about 12 centimeters).

-The colour of the Lethrinops microstoma females is similar to that of other Lethrinops species.
+The color of the Lethrinops microstoma females is similar to that of other Lethrinops species.
 They remain brown/grey in colour.
 There are often some dark spots on the flank.

 Lethrinops are inhabitants of the sandy plains in the wild.
 Here they live in the safety of groups.
 The predatory fish always try to focus on one prey.
 Selecting prey in a group that all looks the same is very difficult.
-Therefore, in the wild, Lethrinops often look dull and similar silver in colour.
-The males only get their brilliant colours during the spawning season.
+Therefore, in the wild, Lethrinops often look dull and similar silver in color.
+The males only get their brilliant colors during the spawning season.

 Lethrinops colouring in the aquarium

 In the aquarium, Lethrinops are very gentle fish.
-They are soon suppressed and then lose their colour.
+They are soon suppressed and then lose their color.
 If you keep them in an aquarium with other Malawi cichlids, it will quickly become too crowded.
-To bring out the colour of the Lethrinops, it is best to keep them in a special aquarium.
+To bring out the color of the Lethrinops, it is best to keep them in a species aquarium.
 One or more males and several females.

 They are still Malawi cichlids.
 The males impress each other to determine their ranking.
 They normally do not chase each other.
 They spread their fins wide and with open mouths, they argue a little.
 They swim in front of or next to each other to determine who is the dominant male.